 - Hope – tomorrow will be a better day;

 - Love – a great reason to push through.
-Love for my husband and family;
+Love for my husband, family and friends;

 - Trust – in medical advice, carers;